MRC-Epid-it24/intake24/docs/admin/surveys/question-templates.md

-# Schemes questions
+# Question templates

-Schemes questions allows to define scheme question `templates` that can be reused throughout the schemes.
+Question / Prompt templates allows to define scheme question `template` that can be reused throughout the schemes.

 ## Detail